vbobrov/iseutils/README.md

 This tool simulates MDM connectivity to Intune the same way as ISE connecting to Intune.

+Be sure to check out my post about ISE and Intune integration at https://www.securityccie.net/2023/02/09/intune-for-ise-engineer/

 This tool requires the same parameters that ISE uses to reach Intune:
 - Tenant ID
 - Client ID aka App Registration ID